© 2026 WGCU News

 "It's official, our Charlie Kirk memorial highway signs are up!
 Lake County FL. is now the 1st local government in the nation to name a road after Charlie Kirk — every city & county in America should follow our lead in Clermont," Sabatini wrote.

-A proposed bill in the Florida Legislature by Kevin Steele, R-Dade City, would required all 40 state colleges and universities to designate a main road on campus's after the slain activist or risk state funding.
+A proposed bill in the Florida Legislature by Kevin Steele, R-Dade City, would require all 40 state colleges and universities to designate a main road on campus's after the slain activist or risk state funding.

 Hall said he hoped the signs would inspire young people to make a difference in the world like the 31-year-old Kirk did.
 Kirk founded Turning Point at the age of 18.